Inflectra/rapise-testadapter/README.md

     ```

     Specify patterns to search for `*.sstest` files in the **test files** section (`testAssemblyVer2` in YAML).

+    If you added Visual Studio Test Platform Installer task on the previous step do not forget to set `vsTestVersion` in YAML (or Test platform version in Classic UI):

+    ```
+    vsTestVersion: toolsInstaller
+    ```

 5. To publish test results (for later review and downloading) use [Publish Build Artifacts](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/utility/publish-build-artifacts?view=azure-devops) task.
 Execution results are copied to `$(Agent.TempDirectory)\TestResults`.